Key takeaways

 Lower cost to maintain infrastructure

 The further residential homes are spread out, the more that must be spent to maintain public roads, services, and utilities.
-In fact, the greater the distance between constructed homes, the greater the material cost.
+In fact, the greater the distance between constructed multifamily homes, the greater the material cost.

 However, when residents live in primarily high density buildings, the area covered by public services is more compact.
 So, the overall cost will be less expensive.